bizzy-coding/Balance-Website/readme.md

 Practicing my css styling and animation skills.

-Creating beautiful visual experiences without the confines of traditional website usibility.
+Aiming to produce a beautiful visual experience without the confines of traditional website usibility.

 ## Version 1.0 - Layout